-We are based in Edinburgh and Dundee but we host workshops and events all across Scotland.
+We are based in Edinburgh but we can host workshops and events all across Scotland.

-Our workshops are facilitated by 2 workshop leaders (Chloe Henderson and Katie McCann).
-They are usually 2 hours but can be longer or as short as 1 hour depending on your requirements.
+Our workshops are typically 2-hours but can be longer or as short as 1 hour depending on your requirements.
 Our facilitator fee starts from £200 after VAT which covers a 2-hour workshop in which we will travel to your location and provide all of the materials.

 All workshop materials are provided by us.
 This includes paper, scissors, glue, Sharpies, washi tape, felt pens, coloured pencils, and a large selection of collage materials, but we also encourage participants to bring their own materials if they want to add a more personal touch to their zines!

 We can work with you to choose a theme for the workshop, or we can select the theme based on the zine we are publishing at the time, or the theme can be completely open.